MaxSMCON/Group_2/README.md

 Look at the data set uploaded on GoogleDrive - csv files for pre covid data is posted.

-All group members Create Git hub account (Rick)
+All group members Create Git hub account and access the links to the papers

+Ramila emailed Mr Gibbs for Link to Covid period data.